 Items you will Never Want to be Caught with at the Interview

 1. Friends, Family Members, or Anyone Else

 Never attend a job interview with someone else.
 This never makes a good impression on an interview, but surprisingly happens.
-You will win the position on your own merits, not with the help of a friend or family member.
+You will win the position on your own merits, not with a friend or family member’s help.